-This interim Principal Investigator Eligibility & Assurances Policy (“Policy”) applies to faculty and staff at Arcadia University who plan to leada Sponsored Project.
+This Principal Investigator Eligibility & Assurances Policy (“Policy”) applies to faculty and staff at Arcadia University who plan to leada Sponsored Project.

 II.
 Policy Statement